phaniram/TC-Wiki-Creation/HP Haven Twitter Analysis Tutorial Challenge.md

   Add following files to the project.

+_To process tweets or comments and to maintain history of our analysis on them, we should be storing them.
+So, we'll use Vertica DB.
+This Class helps us to get a DB Connection to run our queries on VerticaDB._

 - Create "**VerticaDBUtil.java**"
   Edit **DB_CONNECTION** according to your **VM_IP** and **VM_VERTICA_DB_NAME**.
-  This Class helps us to get DB Connection to run queries on VerticaDB.

         import java.sql.Connection;
         import java.sql.DriverManager;